mattcole75/odyssey/services/spark/serverAsBuilt.md

 sudo apache2ctl configtest
 ```
-Apache will now forward server traffic on port 80 to the node application on poer 1337.
+Apache will now forward server traffic on port 80 to the node application on port 1337.
 Test it by pointing your browser a the IP Address; you should get the {"msg":"Server is up!"}.

 The only thing left to do is to update the DNS for the metspark.co.uk domain